As one of the most recognizable plant-based meat brands on the market, most people have tried some form of Quorn in their lifetime.

 Last, but by no means least, Quorn’s Vegan Hot & Spicy Burgers are perfect for those craving a kick of heat.
 These burgers have generous helpings of chilli, cayenne pepper and black pepper, all of which add heaps of flavor, and are another great addition to a plant-based BBQ this summer.

 Originally released in time for Christmas last year, Quorn’s Cracking Cranberry Balls pair “perfectly with roasted vegetables and crispy potatoes,” according to the product’s page.
-One Ocado customer commented, “Delighted to have discovered these – great with roast potatoes, sprouts or red cabbage and cranberry sauce on the side for a meat-free Christmassy meal!
+One Ocado customer commented, “Delighted to have discovered these – great with roast potatoes, sprouts or red cabbage and cranberry sauce on the side for a meat-free Christmassy meal!”

-This post was last modified on %s = human-readable time difference 6:37 am
+This post was last modified on December 15, 2020 6:37 am